 Real-food Instagram foodie accounts have been showcasing frozen, prefab cauliflower gnocchi a lot lately.
 We’ve watched our favorite recipe bloggers post shots and saucy stories about the myriad ways this pasta stand-in can miraculously rescue you from the enslavement of cravings.
-We don’t know about all that, but we do know that a homemade version of cauliflower gnocchi tastes fresher, crisps up far more easily than a frozen version, and is a lower-carb (compared to all-potato gnocchi) way to scratch a pasta itch.
+We don’t know about all that, but we do know that a homemade version of cauliflower gnocchi tastes fresher, crisps up far more easily than a frozen version, and is a real-food, grain-free, and gluten-free way to scratch a pasta itch.

 Time: 75 minutes